 NOTE 3 Apple platforms allow for use of a font metrics (‘fmtx’) table to specify various font-wide metric values by reference to the X or Y coordinates of contour points for a specified glyph.
 OFF font variations does not use the font metrics table.

 The ‘hmtx’ and ‘vmtx’ tables provide horizontal and vertical glyph metrics.
-Variation data for horizontal and vertical glyph metrics can be provided using the horizontal metrics variations (‘HVAR’) and vertical metrics (‘VVAR’) tables.
+Variation data for horizontal and vertical glyph metrics can be provided using the horizontal metrics variations (‘HVAR’) and vertical metrics variations (‘VVAR’) tables.

 In a font with TrueType outlines, the rasterizer combines ‘hmtx’ and ‘vmtx’ values with glyph xMin, xMax, yMin and yMax values in the ‘glyf’ table to generate four “phantom” points that correspond to the glyph horizontal and vertical metric values.
 (See "Instructing TrueType Glyphs" [24] for more background on phantom points.)
 In a variable font, the variation data for a glyph in the ‘gvar’ table will include adjustment deltas for the glyph’s phantom points.
 As a result, interpolated glyph metrics for a given instance can be obtained by interpolating the phantom point positions for the instance.
 This may be costly for some text-layout operations, however.
 In order to provide the best performance on all platforms, it is recommended that all variable fonts with TrueType outlines include an ‘HVAR’ table.
 If the font supports vertical layout and includes ‘vhea’ and ‘vmtx’ tables, it is recommended that the font include a ‘VVAR’ table.